 9 Methods to Increase Cash Flow for Small Businesses

 Even companies that are growing can experience cash flow issues.
-These problems strike when financial, investing, or operational activities aren’t performing like a smooth-running machine.
+These problems strike when financial, investing, or operational activities aren’t performing optimally.

-Need an example?
-Sometimes payables are due before receivables come in; ergo debts must be paid before revenues are recognized.
-When this happens, you’re going to inevitably face cash flow issues in your small business.
+For example, sometimes payables are due before receivables come in; ergo debts must be paid before revenues are recognized.
+When this happens, you’ll inevitably face cash flow issues in your small business.

-As a catalyst, bills then won’t be paid in a timely fashion.
-This can, in turn, affect business credit scores, the ability to secure additional working capital, and general creditworthiness.
+As a catalyst, then bills won’t be paid on-time , which can affect your business credit score, the ability to secure additional working capital, and general financial health.

 Increasing your business’s monthly cash flow may seem like a big undertaking.
-However, you might be surprised at how simple shifts in how business is performed can have significant impacts down the line in increasing and maintaining cash flow.
+However, you might be surprised at how simple shifts in operations can significantly impact your business cash flow in the short term and long term.

-If you’re looking to improve your small business’ cash flow, it may be time to mull over some of the strategies outlined below.
+If you’d like to increase your small business’ cash flow, it may be time to consider the strategies outlined below.

-However, this doesn’t mean that it’s wrong to experiment with fluctuations in pricing.
+However, it’s important to experiment with pricing fluctuations.
 By doing this, you can come to the ideal number.
 The goal is to determine how much your customers are willing to pay before sales begin to slow.
-Remember, there isn’t a good way to determine this without taking a chance.

 Utilizing high-interest savings accounts will provide small businesses with liquidity while also working to improve overall cash flow.
 Many banks offer accounts that earn interest with minimum requirements of balance.
 In both business savings and money market accounts, interest rates will be higher than standard accounts.

-If you make payments to vendors electronically, your business can wait until the morning of a bill’s due date to make a payment.
-This delay in payment (without being late on a payment) will work to improve cash flow greatly.
+If you submit electronic payments to vendors, your business can wait until the morning of a bill’s due date to make a payment.
+This delay in payment (without being late on a payment) will work to greatly improve cash flow.

 In addition, business credit cards sometimes provide grace periods that can last for weeks.
 This can also do a good bit to increase the cash flow of your small business.
 In fact, you can obtain some solid rewards by paying with a business credit card!
 However, it’s crucial to not obtain too much debt before paying it off.

 It may be time to monitor the inventory that your business has in stock.
-Goods that are purchased but aren’t being sold as quickly as other goods can lead to cash flow problems.
+Goods that aren’t sold in a timely manner can lead to cash flow problems for your business.

-Instead of purchasing more items that aren’t going to sell, it may be best to make markdowns.
+Instead of purchasing more items that aren’t going to sell, it may be best to make markdowns to existing inventory.
 We know it’s difficult to cut down on inventory options.
 However, it’ll be better for your bottom line to try and sell what’s left of this inventory, and then focus on other inventory options in the future.

 If you’re looking to earn extra cash flow for your small business, you need to drop emotions and be objective with your inventory.

-There will come a time when a customer isn’t going to want to pay you in cash.
 If they are one-time customers and are looking to pay for a product or service with a credit card, that’s pretty standard.
 However, if they’re paying a large amount or for a recurring product or service, be sure to conduct credit checks beforehand.
-If your client has very poor credit, it’s safe to assume that you aren’t going to be getting your payments in a timely fashion.
+If your client has very poor credit, it’s safe to assume that you aren’t going to be collecting payments in a timely fashion.